MicrosoftDocs/azure-databases-docs/articles/cosmos-db/autoscale-per-partition-region.md

 ## Get started

 Dynamic scaling is enabled by default for all Azure Cosmos DB accounts created after **September 25, 2024**.
-For customers who wish to enable this feature for their older accounts can do so [programmatically](https://review.learn.microsoft.com/en-us/azure/cosmos-db/autoscale-faq?branch=pr-en-us-165&tabs=azure-powerShell#how-can-i-enable-dynamic-autoscale-on-an-account-programatically-) through Azure PowerShell/CLI/Rest API or from the features pane of Azure portal as shown below:
+For customers who wish to enable this feature for their older accounts can do so [programmatically](https://review.learn.microsoft.com/en-us/azure/cosmos-db/autoscale-faq?branch=pr-en-us-165&tabs=azure-powerShell#how-can-i-enable-dynamic-autoscale-on-an-account-programatically-) through Azure PowerShell/CLI/Rest API or from the features pane of Azure portal as shown:

 1. Navigate to your Azure Cosmos DB account in the [Azure portal](https://portal.azure.com).
 1. Navigate to the **Features** page.